Skip to content

 MCP Architecture

-1. User: Asks a question in natural language.
+1. The user asks a question in natural language.

-4. SQLite: The backing storage for our feature vectors.
+4. SQLite is the backing store for the feature vectors.

 2. Setup and Installation